amybalmforth/CV/README.md

 ## Amy Balmforth

 I'm an enthusiastic software developer with a curiosity for learning and a passion for building interesting projects with code.
-After a successful eleven-year career in logistics within the luxury industry, I decided I was ready for a new challenge: I wanted a career where I can learn new things every day and build solutions that drive real business impact.
-I've just graduated from Makers Academy, an intensive 12-week full-stack software development bootcamp, and I'm now looking for an exciting developer role in a company that has an engineer-led Agile mindset and is somewhere I can make a difference from day one.
-I'm particularly interested in learning more about containerisation and microservices: I believe these allow teams more flexibility, reduce dependencies and give developers more control.
+I'm a career changer: after a successful eleven years working in logistics for the luxury industry, I decided I wanted a career where I can learn new things every day and build solutions that drive real business impact.
+I’m currently working as a junior Python developer - unfortunately the company is running out of money so I am now looking for my next challenge.
+I retrained at Makers Academy, a 12-week full-stack software development bootcamp.
+I'm looking for an exciting junior developer role in a company that has an engineer-led Agile mindset and is somewhere I can make a difference from day one.

 ## Experience and education

+### Junior Backend Developer - Wayhome (March 2020 to present)

+#### Tech skills gained:

+Python, Docker, Kubernetes, Helm, Terraform, Google Cloud, BigQuery, Google pub/sub, Aiohttp, Django, Prometheus, CircleCI, Behave, Redis, BDD, Grafana, API design and documentation, SQL

+Financial technology startup with a focus on property.
+I worked on Python microservices and helped to create and maintain different business functionalities, including retrieving and updating data, calling internal and external APIs and testing services locally in Docker containers.

+#### Behavioural skills gained:

+* Learned fast: was able to deploy a new feature to production within a week of joining the team
+* Understanding technical strategy: took responsibility for DevOps tooling migration from Jenkins to CircleCI
+* Confident communicator: Liaised with management and line of business owners to understand product requirements from a business perspective
+* Practiced Agile ways of working: daily stand-ups, fortnightly retrospectives, used Jira/Kanban board to assign tasks and prioritise backlog of work
+* TDD: Used test-driven development approach to break down and solve problems
+* Pair programming: Pair programmed with other team members using the driver/navigator style switching places regularly

 ### Makers Academy (September 2019 to January 2020) - Full-stack software development bootcamp